Decron/Whitebox-Code-GPT/README.md

 **If you are experiencing an issue with one of our assistants**: kindly include the title of the assistant and links to relevant conversation history.
 If the conversation contains sensitive information then generalized plain text may be copied and pasted.<br><br>

 # Existing models:
-You can access an instance of all live assistants hosted on ChatGPT.
-All models are 100% free to use for ChatGPT premium users.<br>
+*all assistants are hosted on ChatGPT.
+Models are 100% free to use for ChatGPT premium users.*<br>
 * [Git assistant](https://chat.openai.com/g/g-8z4fiuUqu-git-assistant)<br>
 * [Regex assistant](https://chat.openai.com/g/g-kftiI07yn-regex-assistant)<br>
 * [Flutter GPT](https://chat.openai.com/g/g-u27ZCAhaF-flutter-gpt)<br>